How and when did the non-profit get started?

 Where is the non-profit headed?
 What do you hope to accomplish in the future?

-Special thanks to Josh Troche, an Elves & More volunteer, for sending these answers and providing photos.
-If you’d like a non-profit you’re involved with to be featured on the Everyday Akron blog, please reach out.
+Special thanks to Julia Hada, Board Chair of Life Is Good No Matter What, for sending these answers and providing photos.
+If you’d like a non-profit you’re involved with to be featured on the Everyday Akron blog, sign up today.